l21-guanwen/Multi-Agent-Equity-Portfolio-Manager/README.md

 ## 📊 Data Files

 The system reads input data from CSV files in the `data/` folder. **You can customize these files to change the investment universe, benchmark, alpha model, or constraints.**

+**Future**: The system supports API-based data sources - see [Developer Guide](DEVELOPER_GUIDE.md#replacing-csv-with-api-data-sources) for integrating external APIs for alpha scores and risk models.

 ### Required Files